 Breakable Moving Parts and Materials

-Porsche Cayenne vehicles’ active suspension systems are restrained by means of a set of parts including things such as rubber bladders that are susceptible to damage in cold climates.
+Porsche Cayenne vehicles’ active suspension systems are restrained using a set of parts including things such as rubber bladders that are susceptible to damage in cold climates.
 For example, the bladders in standard air springs deteriorate or become cracked and torn.

 6 Common Porsche Cayenne Air Suspension Problems